robertbraeutigam/scan/README.md

 - *Home automation use-cases*.
 Having a wide array of sensors, devices and controls controlling each other, possibly including everything from doors, windows, lights to audio or video feeds.
 - *Automotive*.
 Controlling actuators, servos with feedback in a closed system.
 - *Marine*.
-Controlling all functions, including gps, plotters, lights, engines, video surveillance in one standardized yet extensible, 3rd party friendly way.
+Controlling all functions of a boat, including gps, plotters, lights, engines, video surveillance in one standardized yet extensible, 3rd party friendly way.
-- Scaling from low-energy devices to controlling multiple objects, even a mix of the above, over a wide geographic distribution securely.

 *Problem statement*: All of these do have "standardized" protocols already, but these are not DIY friendly.
-They are not open, require codes or ids that need to be agreed upon by all parties, they are not secure, some require third parties such as central servers to be in the loop, they do not interact with each other and despite standardization even devices using the same protocol can't sometimes interact if they are from different vendors with no way to correct.
+They are not open, require codes or ids that need to be agreed upon by all parties, they are not secure, some require third parties such as central servers to be in the loop, they do not interact with each other and despite standardization even devices using the same protocol can't sometimes interact if they are from different vendors with no way for the end-user to correct this.

 ## Non-Functional Goals